sourcegraph/careers/README.md

 - [Demand Generation Manager](https://github.com/sourcegraph/careers/blob/master/job-descriptions/demand-generation-manager.md)
 - [Online Developer Advocate](https://github.com/sourcegraph/careers/blob/master/job-descriptions/online-developer-advocate.md)

 Apply by following the directions in the job description.

-Have questions about our hiring process?
-Email us at hiring@sourcegraph.com.
+If you're interested in Sourcegraph but aren't yet ready to apply, we are still happy to connect and answer any questions that you might have: [DM us on Twitter](https://twitter.com/srcgraph) or email hiring@sourcegraph.com.

 ## Our team